4G/LTE - Multi Cell

 LTE to LTE Handover

-Who is the parter in this case ?
+Who is the partner in this context?

 Procedure of Handover (LTE to LTE handover)